folk-lab/ControlLoops/README.md

 Philosopy:

-Each piece of equipment is controlled by one computer.
+Each piece of equipment is controlled by one computer/RaspberryPi.
 That piece of equipment should have two associated scripts.

 1. instrument.py -- controls the instrument on the local machine over serial/GPIB. should not rely on qweb.
-2. ControlLoopINSTRUMENT.py -- handles access to the machine via qweb. probably runs some horrible infinite loop.
+2. ControlLoopINSTRUMENT.py -- handles access to the machine. probably runs some horrible infinite loop.

 ## Currently Running:

-qdot-server -- ControlLoopIGHN (background process), ControlLoopXBee (background process), measurement_data_sync (cronjob)
+qdot-server -- ControlLoopIGHN (background process), ControlLoopXBee (background process), measurement_data_sync (cronjob: 1/day)

-qdot26 -- ControlLoopVCBFS (background process), ControlLoopLSBFS (background process)
+Switching over to InfluxDB right now.
+Trying to keep all processes running on server.